gvwilson/sensibleadventures/bookster/bookster.md

 apprentice, Erileine Saedanne é Laeuc, of Starboard Town.
 And Piaerre, without whom I am sure we would be wearing fetters at this moment."

-Erileine glanced at the thief, belatedly realizing that she'd never thought to ask his name.
-"What?" the thief whispered belligerently.
-Erileine just shook her head.

 "You have any idea who these lot are?" the younger man asked.